DanyalFayaz/animelens/README.md

 5. Push to the branch: `git push origin feature/amazing-feature`
 6. Open a Pull Request

+## ❓ FAQ

+**Q: How do I get a Discord bot token?**
+A: Visit the [Discord Developer Portal](https://discord.com/developers/applications), create a new application, and generate a bot token under the "Bot" section.

+**Q: The bot isn't responding to commands.
+What should I do?**
+A: Ensure the bot has the necessary permissions in your server and that the token is correctly set in the `.env` file.
+Check the console for any error messages.

+**Q: Can I run this bot on my own server?**
+A: Yes!
+Follow the installation steps above.
+Note that you'll need to host it on a server that keeps the process running.

+**Q: Is there a limit to API requests?**
+A: The bot uses the Jikan API & AnimeThemes API, which both have rate limits.
+In the future we will be implementing better caching and rate limit handling.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.